jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction_disjunction.rst

         else:
             return False

   the terminal shows green and I remove the commented line.
-Python has implicit truth value testing which allows me to rewrite the first line as
+Python has hidden truth value testing which allows me to rewrite the first line as

   .. code-block:: python